League City Motorcycle Accident Lawyer

 At Burwell Nebout Trial Lawyers, we have helped countless motorcycle accident victims get the justice—and compensation—they deserve.

 Our highly-skilled and experienced legal team will evaluate your case to determine the most appropriate legal strategy for moving forward.
 Contact us today at (281) 645-5000 for a free and confidential consultation about your case.

 Common Types of Motorcycle Accidents

-Motorcycle crashes can occur for a million reasons, and even among the riders with years of experience.
+Motorcycle crashes can occur for many reasons, and even among the riders with years of experience.
 Some of the most common types of motorcycle accidents include:

 - Head-on collisions—The vast majority of these accidents involve crashing head on with an oncoming vehicle or colliding with a stationary object.
 Sadly, head-on collisions are often deadly.

 - Left-hand turn strikes—Riders must exercise extra caution when a car makes a left-hand turn.
 Motorcycle-auto accidents frequently occur when a car turning left hits a motorcycle as the rider attempts to pass the car or proceed through an intersection.

 - Colliding with stationary objects—Approximately 25 percent of fatal motorcycle accidents occur when the rider collides with a fixed object, compared to 18 percent of fatal car crashes.
 If you can prove that a property owner was negligent in placing the object—a mailbox, for example—too close to the road, you may be able to recover damages.
 The same is true with regard to parked construction equipment that lacks reflective placards.

 - Road hazards.
 Because a motorcycle is smaller and less stable than a car, motorcyclists must exercise even more caution when riding in unfavorable weather conditions, through construction zones, and on poorly maintained roads.

 Types of Motorcycle Injuries